OKR vs KPI: What's the Difference — and Why Most Teams Get It Wrong

 We've spoken with hundreds of founders, and here's what we've learned: most early-stage teams either conflate OKRs and KPIs or use them in isolation — which leads to misalignment, over-measurement, or goals that feel disconnected from reality.

-In this article, we’ll break down the difference, show how they work together, and help you avoid the classic traps that cause teams to either aim too high with no way to measure success - or measure everything with no real ambition behind it.
+This guide breaks down the difference, shows how they work together, and helps you avoid the traps that cause teams to either aim too high with no way to measure success — or measure everything with no real ambition behind it.

 Confused about OKRs vs KPIs?
 Download our Free Cheat Sheet to learn how to use both for faster, smarter growth.
 Get the Cheat Sheet